Hopding/pdf-lib/docs/CONTRIBUTING.md

 See also [MAINTAINERSHIP.md#pull-requests](MAINTAINERSHIP.md#pull-requests).

 It is recommended to read the PR template before you get underway with your changes.

+## Adding Dependencies

+We try to avoid adding new dependencies to `pdf-lib` as they tend to have a high maintenance cost.
+However, new dependencies are sometimes necessary.
+If you're thinking about creating a PR that adds a new dependency, you should write a [proposal](https://github.com/Hopding/pdf-lib/issues/new?assignees=&labels=proposal%2Cneeds-triage&template=proposal.yml) first.

+If it's possible to build your PR without introducing new dependencies, then that's what you should do.
+But if you _really, truly_ think you need to introduce a new dependency, it will need to meet the following requirements:

+- It must be well tested.
+- It must be well documented.
+- It must be actively supported.
+- It must have a small bundle size.
+- It must work in all JS environments (Node, Deno, Browser, and React Native).

 ## Understanding PDFs